YAKEcloud/yake/docs/docs/architecture-configuration/extensions-config.md

 ---

 # Gardener Extensions Configuration
-Other than the core Gardener components, Gardener extensions are configured through a 23KE internal helm chart.
+Other than the core Gardener components, Gardener extensions are configured through a Yake internal helm chart.
 Consequently, you cannot retrieve any information about possible values via e.g. the [helm](https://helm.sh) cli.
 For this reason the `extension-values` Secret is documented here.
 As the other configuration secrets, the secret's header looks like the following:
 ```yaml
 apiVersion: v1
 kind: Secret